 First of all, this is a very normal concern.
 Many people have relied upon the bag of kibble that they feed to provide all of their pets nutrition and counted on it to do so.
 The thought of taking that responsibility on themselves can be rather intimidating.

 There are a few basic concepts that you'll want to follow.
-You want to feed a good variety in your meals (not the same protein all of the time) and include bone and organ meat in appropriate proportions.
+You want to feed a good variety in your meals (not the same protein all of the time) and include bone and organ meat in appropriate proportions which is usually an 80/10/10 ratio.
 I personally believe in vegetables as well, although I know that is one of the controversial items when discussing a raw diet.

 Actually, when compared to feeding a high quality kibble product, it really isn't.
 Very similar to food for people, the more you are willing to do yourself the less costly it is, the more convenient it is, the less economical it is.
 We have several customers who feed raw for $1/lb. or less.

 There are many ways to get started.
-One good option is to start with a simple product line like the Grandad's products.
+One good option is to start with a simple product.
 Chicken or turkey are generally good starting points.
 Often people start with one raw meal per day and start with something like chicken necks, chicken backs, or turkey necks.

 If you decide to go completely raw to start, the prepared mixes are appropriate.
 Then you make sure that you are getting the right mix of meat, bone, organ meat and vegetables.
 As you learn more, you can take on more of the processing yourself if you like or stick with the convenience of the prepared meals.